Skip to content ↓

 In retirement, Sue is taking up a number of voluntary posts including Chair of the Oxford Diocese Link with Kimberley and Kuruman, Co-Chair of Youth Challenge Oxfordshire and as a Governor of Cranford House School.
 She continues to support the work of the Oxford Diocese and her local parish church.

-Associate members
+Associate and committee members

 • Catherine Jones